 Newborns are noisy sleepers since they may have respiratory noises when they sleep, and they are not a cause of concern in most cases.

-Regular normal breathing sounds may include (3):
+Normal breathing sounds may include (3):

 - Gurgling: This is a throat sound due to the gurgling of milk or saliva since their swallowing mechanisms are not fully developed.